Have a trip to Peru coming up? Well, it’s time to brush up on your Machu Picchu facts!

 9. Machu Picchu is at a lower altitude than Cusco

 Many travelers worry about the effects of altitude sickness when traveling to Machu Picchu, but the site is actually at a lower altitude than Cusco.
 Machu Picchu sits at 7,970 feet (2,430 meters) while Cusco is located at 11,200 feet (3,400 meters).
 The threshold for altitude sickness symptoms is about 8,000 feet (2,500 meters).
-Unfortunately, you can’t just go directly to Machu Picchu since all transportation and hiking paths start in Cusco.
+Unfortunately, you can’t just go directly to Machu Picchu since all transportation and trekking tours start in Cusco.

 10. Machu Picchu is located in a Cloud Forest